 Sources of Engineering Self-Efficacy

 My undergraduate honors thesis examined engineering students’ responses to open-ended items about their engineering self-efficacy.
-With a team of researchers in the P20 Motivation and Learning Lab, I qualitatively assessed patterns of students’ responses to better understand how college students develop their self-efficacy beliefs in engineering.
+With a team of researchers, I qualitatively assessed patterns of students’ responses to better understand how college students develop their self-efficacy beliefs in engineering.

 Chen, X.-Y., Usher, E. L., Brown, C. S., & Ford, C. J. (2019, August 12-16).
 Is seeing believing?
 Comparing perceived similarity in a dual-modality belonging intervention [Poster presentation].
 European Association for Research on Learning and Instruction Biennial Meeting, Aachen, Germany.